Mercury-Phones-Limited/GoPAST/README.md

 <br>

-## GoPAST stands for: Go Processing Asterisk SIP Trunks
+## GoPAST stands for: Go Processing A SIP Trunk

 <br>